DAISCVprojects/NRF-RTI/README.md

 </pre>

 ### Checkpoints
-You can obtain our pre-trained models for each object by downloading them directly.
+You can obtain our pre-trained models for our synthetic dataset in '/Dataset/Object*'.

 You can check the hyperparameters we used in section [Our Hyperparameters](#our-hyperparameters)